Our service at a glance

 - Whole school training, including all staff, SLT and governors, students, parents.
 Please click to view courses.

-- An e-Safety Audit, a report uniquely tailored for your school that identifies any gaps and/or risks from both a safeguarding and Ofsted context.
+- An Online Safety Audit, a report uniquely tailored for your school that identifies any gaps and/or risks from both a safeguarding and Ofsted context.

 - Twilight sessions for teachers and support staff